Pop-korn/ONNX2TFLite/README.md

 The program was developped using **python 3.10.8**.
 Some earlier versions will not work because of the use of type hints.

+The program was developped and verified using **Ubuntu 22.04**.
+It should work on most Linux distributions.

+The **pip** tool is required for instalation of Python packages.

-The only python packages required for model conversion are *numpy*, *flatbuffers* and *protobuf*.
-Others are used just for testing.
-To install all used python packages, run **make install** in the root directory.
+To install just the Python packages required for model conversion, use **make install-essential** in the root directory.
+To install all used python packages (including the ones needed for testing), run **make install**.
 There is a requirement confilct between *tensorflow* and *onnx* over *protobuf* version.
 This program doesn't require that part of *tensorflow* functionality, so if there is a problem during instalation, run **pip install onnx==1.13.0**.
 Conversion testing should now work.

 Project comes with *ONNX* and *TFLite* schemas pre-installed and libraries pre-compiled.
-If you want, you can delete the *data/schemas* and *lib* directories and run **make regenerate-lib**  in the root directory to get the schemas and complie them yourself.
+If you want, you can optionally delete the *data/schemas* and *lib* directories and run **make regenerate-lib**  in the root directory to get the schemas and complie them yourself.
 THIS MAT CAUSE **make test-model-conversion** TO NOT WORK, because of limitations of the *onnx* library.

 ---